Raiders of the Lost Tomb

 - Reroll a dice, but you must accept the reroll.
 You cannot reroll a reroll.

-- Use a reaction to give another party member your character can see a reroll with the above stipulations and you must be able to communicate with each other.
+- Use a reaction to give another party member a reroll with the above stipulations and you must be able to communicate with each other.

 - Use a bonus action to move an extra 10ft.

 - You cannot use it to make the DM reroll, but you can use it to spend a reaction to impose disadvantage on an the roll of an enemy you can see which means declare you are using it BEFORE the roll is made.

 2. Hit points

 - Start with maximum hit points at 1st level (not really a house rule)

 - When leveling up you can reroll the dice if you get a 1 (but again, you cannot reroll a reroll).

 3. Critical Hits

-- When a critical hit is made, the dice sets you would normally roll for critical damage is set to maximum damage.
+- When a critical hit is made, the weapon or spell damage dice sets you would normally roll for critical damage is set to maximum damage.
 For example if you critical hit with a longsword wielded one handed, you get the critical die automatically set to 8 and the other for base damage is rolled.
 If you critical hit with a greatsword you would normally roll 4d6 – instead 2d6 are set to 6 each, and roll the other two as normal.
 Same for damage dice for spell attacks.
 Does not apply to anything else, such as a rogue's sneak attack damage dice or battlemaster maneuver dice.

 - If you are killed by a disintegrate spell, your entire body is gone as well as anything mundane you are carrying or wearing.
 Permanent magic items can make a DC10 saving throw to survive with a bonus for each rarity step starting at +0 for common items ( i.e. +1 for uncommon, +2 for rare, +3 for very rare.
 Legendary items and plot important items will auto pass).